flutter/flutter/packages/flutter_tools/templates/module/README.md

 Written to `.ios/` on top of `host_app_ephemeral`.

-Adds CocoaPods.
+Adds CocoaPods support.

-Combined contents define an ephemeral host app suitable for when the Flutter part sdeclares plugin dependencies.
+Combined contents define an ephemeral host app suitable for when the Flutter part declares plugin dependencies.